At a glance

 - Is the cat on any medications or supplements?

-- Is the cat regularly treated for parasites?
+- Do you treat the cat for parasites?

 - Are there any accompanying signs?